The Classic Bacon, Egg, and Cheese Sandwich

 The Classic Bacon, Egg and Cheese Sandwich

-There is no better way to start the day than with a bacon, egg, and cheese sandwich.
-If you need a real breakfast ahead of a busy day had a late night out, or need a substantial breakfast you can take on the go, the BEC is the answer.
+There is no better way to start the day than with a bacon, egg, and cheese sandwich at home.
+If you need a real breakfast ahead of a busy day, had a late night out, or need a substantial breakfast you can take on the go, the BEC is the answer.
 (Ask any New Yorker.)
 And, yes, it’s the perfect antidote for a hangover, should that be the situation.
 This is the quick and easy BEC sandwich you can make for your family for breakfast, or hey, maybe even for lunch or dinner.
-Fast, inexpensive, satisfying, and easy.
+Fast, inexpensive, satisfying, and so darn easy to make.

 You’ll also want to check out my Breakfast Bagel Sandwich and the Breakfast Biscuit Sandwich — similar but different, and other excellent breakfast sammie choices.